 Label, Label, Label

-Just as it’s important to label family photos, it’s also essential to identify the objects that are special to you.
+Just as it’s important to label family photos, it’s also important to identify the objects that are special to you.
 You may remember your grandmother playing music on her treasured piano, but your grandchildren don’t have that memory.
 Your grandmother and her story are a big part of what makes the piano special.
-Labeling your antiques and heirlooms can help younger generations understand their importance within the family.
+Labeling a family heirloom will help younger generations understand its importance within the family.

 There are options when it comes to labeling.
-You can simply write a few words about an item on a piece of masking tape and stick it to the bottom of the piece.
-Alternatively, you could type up a detailed description of the item and its significance and tape that on.
-This approach works well for larger pieces, such as furniture.
+You can simply write a few words about an item on masking tape and stick it to the bottom of the piece.
+Or, you could type up a detailed description of the family heirloom and its significance and tape that on.
+This works well for larger pieces, such as furniture.

 Since many objects, like crystal and jewelry, are too small for direct labeling, a photo album may be a better choice.
-To create an heirloom photo album, you can use a traditional picture album or create a digital one on the computer.
-If you choose a digital album, have a copy printed for each person mentioned in your will.
+To create an family heirloom photo album, you can use a traditional picture album or create a digital one on the computer.
+Either way, plan to have a copy for each person mentioned in your will.

-Similar to a photo album, a video record of your heirlooms can help match the object to its story.
+Similar to a photo album, a video record of an heirloom can match the object to its story.
 However, a video is an even more meaningful way to provide the history of a special piece.
-When you leave your memories about each item on video, it preserves your voice, mannerisms, and story along with the information.
+When you share your memories about a family heirloom on video, your voice, personality and expressions bring it to life.

-You can create your own video with a friend or family member or incorporate heirlooms into a professional video biography.
-Either way, your grandchildren and great grandchildren will love this visual record of their family heirlooms with you as the host.
+You can create your own heirloom video with a friend or family member or hire a professional.
+Either way, your grandchildren, great-grandchildren and beyond will love having a visual record of their family heirlooms with you as the host.

 The Gift of Family History

 Your will is a legal document that tells how you would like your property divided.
-It doesn’t, however, generally include the meaning behind an heirloom.
-Whether you choose to label your treasures with masking tape or record your memories in an album or on video, know future generations will cherish an heirloom more knowing how and why it is part of the family history.
+It doesn’t, however, generally include the meaning behind your heirlooms.
+Whether you choose to label your treasures with masking tape or record your memories in an album or on video, future generations will cherish a family heirloom more knowing how and why it is part of their family history.

 ~ Legacy Videos ~

-Here at Family Line Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is a beautiful moving portrait that captures you as you recount stories and memories – a gift your family will treasure for generations to come.
+Here at Family Line Video we produce Legacy Videos, modern-day memoirs on video that weave a filmed interview together with family photos, documents, maps and other memorabilia.
+The result is a beautiful moving portrait that captures you as you recount your life story and memories – a gift your family will treasure for years to come.

 Family Line Video, LLC